 Are you at a point to starting thinking about the succession conversation?
 Are you on a team to where this conversation is overdue?

-One thing you might consider is coming to a 2-day Bootcamp that Auxano is doing in Dallas on August 29-30.
+One thing you might consider is coming to a 2-day Boot Camp that Auxano is leading in Dallas on August 29-30.
 We have designed it as a safe environment to gain a comprehensive understanding of every decision that must be addressed for a healthy transition to take place.
 Think of it as a robust toolbox for succeeding at succession.
-Best yet, you can take three others from your team to help walk the journey with you.
+Best yet, you can take four others from your team to help walk the journey with you.
 We will even provide follow-up coaching calls to every team that attends, included in your investment.
-We recommend it for any pastor in their fifties as it gives a long-range awareness of important questions long before the transition season itself.
+We recommend it for any pastor in their 50s as it gives a long-range awareness of important questions long before the transition season itself.

-Think about it: How will people celebrate your leadership when you day at the helm is done?
+Think about it: How will people celebrate your leadership when your day at the helm is done?
 It’s not too soon to prepare.